 The State of Connecticut Department of Banking uses the National Mortgage Licensing System (NMLS) to license mortgage lenders, mortgage correspondent lenders, mortgage brokers and mortgage servicers.

-7. Obtain a minimum $100,000 surety bond.
-The bond covers the main office.
+- A minimum $100,000 surety bond is a license requirement.
+The surety bond covers the main office.
 An addendum is required for additional branch offices.
 The name of the principal (applicant) must match exactly as the full legal name of the applicant.

 Connecticut does not limit the number of dba’s used.

 Related Links: Financial StatementNMLS Registration Portal NMLS - Connecticut Mortgage Lender License - New Application ChecklistConnecticut Department of Banking - Mortgage Broker Licensing

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, buy from us.
 SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.